 Signed up for your first triathlon, committed and fired up, but feeling unoriented on what to do next or what gear you need.

 The overwhelming material you found online is not very helpful.
-I have been there, done that.
+I have been there myself!

 I am a triathlete and have been one for several years now.
 I paved my way through trial and error from a beginner to completing Ironmans and Extreme triathlons.